A&W Canada is having a BOGO free Beyond Meat Burger deal next month | Dished

 What’s better than a free burger?
 A&W Canada has teamed up with Beyond Meat for a BOGO deal promotion for one day only.

-On December 1, customers will be able to try a free Beyond Meat Burger as part of their buy-one-get-one deal at all A&W locations across Canada.
+On December 1, customers will be able to try a free Beyond Meat Burger as part of their buy-one-get-one deal at select A&W locations across Canada.

 The promotion will run on December 1 from 11 am to midnight while supplies last.